Learning distant cause and effect using only local and immediate credit assignment: Experiments

 \subsection{Associating distant cause and effect}

-LSTM was created to solve the problem of vanishing or exploding gradients in RNNs, using gated memory cells.
+LSTM was specifically designed to enable learning of distant cause and effect, using gated memory cells.
 Hochreiter and Schmidhuber demonstrated LSTM using several example problems, including the Embedded Reber Grammar (ERG) \cite{hochreiter1997long}.
-Since ordinary RNNs were unable to solve the task, it is a good baseline for demonstrating distant cause \& effect learning.
+Since they showed that ordinary RNNs were unable to solve the task, it is a good benchmark for demonstrating distant cause \& effect learning.

-The ERG has an initial fork (T,P), followed by the same distraction subsequence on both forks (see figure \ref{fig:erg}).
+The ERG has an initial fork (T,P), followed by the same distraction subsequence on both forks (see Figure \ref{fig:erg}).
 The final step (T,P) can only be predicted by remembering the pre-fork symbol.
 For added difficulty, symbols T and P also occur in the distraction sequence.

 RSM enables its attached classifier to achieve over $99\%$ accuracy on a random sample from the grammar (see table \ref{table:erg}).

 The ERG is not deterministic.
 It generates sequences of minimum length 9.
 The maximum length is unbounded, but to achieve 99\% accuracy, all sequences of length $\leq 30$ must be predicted correctly.
 Without gated memory cells, simple RNNs trained with BPTT and RTRL fail to solve the ERG task \cite{hochreiter1997long}.
 Cui et al report that HTM achieved 98\% accuracy \cite{Cui2016}.